huangqianfirst/Free_from-Image-Inpainting-with-Gated-Convolution/README.md

 1. The architecture of this free-form image inpainting network.
 ![Alt text](./imgs/net.PNG)
-*  The key special convlution -- gated convolution.
+*  Gated convolution.
-Gated convoltion learn soft masks automatically from data.
+Gated convoltion learns soft masks automatically from input data as.
 The structure is like below.

 ![Alt text](./imgs/gated_conv.PNG)